cloudon-one/.github/profile/README.md

-# Cloud Infrastructure Management Suite
+# CloudOn Infrastructure Management Suite

 A comprehensive suite of tools and configurations for managing multi-cloud infrastructure, with focus on cost optimization, security, and automation.